Fgc17/dotsafe/docs/thoughts.md

 My general thoughts on it were somehow already leaked above, but in the end, this is what I see: **t3-env was made for t3-stack.**

 Nothing wrong with that.
 Actually, this is what it should be.
-The package is really nice and suits most people.
+The package is really nice and it works.

-But I built dotsafe to try suit all of people, no matter if you are using Next or Nest, Zod or class-validator.
+But I built dotsafe to work with everyone, no matter if you are using next or nest, zod or class-validator.

 Clearly this 'agnostic principle' makes the setup a bit harder than just declaring a zod schema when you are already inside t3 stack, so props to t3-env for its awesome simplicity.

-As of the time I’m writing this, the library is not complete.
-There are no tests yet, and some things could be polished.
-Anyway, there’s some decent progress done already.